 President Trump has announced that the 25 percent tariff on Canadian and Mexican-origin goods will take effect on March 4.
-Additionally, he stated that the existing 10 percent tariff on Chinese imports under the International Economic Emergency Powers Act (IEEPA)— which began on February 4, 2025— will increase to 20 percent.
+Additionally, he stated that the existing 10 percent tariff on Chinese imports under the International Economic Emergency Powers Act (IEEPA)—which began on February 4, 2025— will increase to 20 percent, effective March 4, 2025.

-Here is a breakdown of the new tariff structure, if these measures hold:
+Here is a breakdown of the new tariff structure:

 - 10 percent on energy and energy products